macalimlim/godot-rust/examples/rpc/README.md

-# Client Server Demo
+# RPC Demo

-A very simple example to show peer to peer communication with rpc calls.
+A very simple example to show peer to peer communication with Godot's high level

+multiplayer API calls.

 ## Setup